Sprinter, and all double door Vans. What setup do I need for my double door van?

 When customizing your rack on the webiste, you will have the option to select the color of the main beam right after you select what kind of rack you want.
 The rest of the rack comes in black by default.
 If you desire to have other parts of the rack custom colored, you can place a note in the customer note section during check out.
 Simply specify the color you want and which parts you want to be custom colored.
 Please note that custom coloring for all parts of the rack, excluding the main beam, with have an additional cost.

 How do I carry road bikes with your rack and how many drop bars can I get on the rack?

-Road bikes being lighter and more fragile may need additional care.
-Our general basket is the right basket for the road bikes; however, the rim can contact the metal on the basket, which in our opinion is unacceptable.
-We use a long piece of hollow middle pool noodle, slice it long way on one side, and stuff it in to the basket.
-Place the front wheel of the bike in to the pool noodle and strap over it.
+Road bikes, being lighter and more fragile, may require additional care.
+Our general basket is suitable for road bikes, but the rim may come into contact with the metal on the basket, which we find unacceptable.
+To address this issue, we use a long piece of hollow pool noodle, slice it lengthwise on one side, and stuff it into the basket.
+Then, place the front wheel of the bike into the pool noodle and strap it down.
 This will absorb vibration and create a much better fit for the road bike.
-You can cut the noodle to the size of her basket and zip tie the end to the top of the basket on front and back.
-Max drop bar bikes on an ALTA SIX GPR is five bikes. the first and last position are also work great when using a mixture of bikes.
+You can cut the noodle to the size of the basket and zip tie the ends to the top of the basket on both the front and back.
+The maximum number of drop bar bikes that can be carried on an ALTA SIX GPR is five.
+The first and last positions also work great when using a mixture of bikes.

 I have a cruiser or bike with long fenders, will it work with your rack?

 It’s important to note that the fenders may come in contact with the basket, which can cause dings or damage to the fenders.
 To prevent this, some people choose to remove the fenders when using the basket.
 Others opt to place a soft padding between the fender and the basket to avoid any damage to the fenders.